aabbi15/injury-index/README.md

   - Unauthenticated users attempting to access protected routes are redirected to `/login`.
   - Authenticated users attempting to access `/login` are redirected to `/profile`.

-## Conclusion
-This documentation provides an overview of the frontend architecture of the Injury Index application.
-It outlines the main pages, their functionality, and how they interact with each other.
-Developers should refer to this document to understand the flow of the application and the purpose of each page within the Next.js project.

----

-This documentation should give developers a clear understanding of how the frontend of the Injury Index application is structured and how to work with it.
-If you need more detailed explanations or additional sections, feel free to ask!

 ## Installation and Setup